stephenjude/stephenjude/README.md

 I also run a [local laravel community](https://chat.whatsapp.com/E8JlxxKj9cECSihKA92fgG) here in Nigeria.
 Occasionally, I also speak at conferences and user groups.
 And I also blog from time to time about various things on [my website](https://stephenjude.com).

-Working on open-source is the eaisest way I payback for the free things I have been using and I want to be able to do that as much and as long as I possible can.
+Working on open-source is the easiest way I payback for the free things I have been using and I want to be able to do that as much and as long as I possibly can.
 Thanks for visiting!